-- Where the grade changes over the length or width of the site, accommodation j. for the grade changes, if required, should be accomplished on the site within the parking lot or within the buildings, not at the street edge; - Service and loading areas are prohibited adjacent to public streets and must, at all k. times, be effectively screened and, if possible, fully enclosed; - I. Access to underground parking should be appropriately integrated into the buildings it serves and located so as to minimize physical and visual impact on public sidewalks and open spaces; - Garbage will be stored within the building; m. - Urban Design Guidelines and Architectural Control Guidelines may be required n. by development applicants, and shall address both built form and public realm considerations to the satisfaction of the City; and, - The following area-specific policies apply to properties located within the four 0. quadrants around the Dufferin Street and Centre Street intersection - Corner sites should be defined with more intense development and high quality architecture and serve as landmarks or gateway entry points; - ii.
-Development density shall be concentrated close to the Dufferin/Centre intersection, and along the frontages of Dufferin Street and Centre Street; - iii.
-Maximum permitted building heights shall provide for the tallest buildings, including landmark buildings, to be located at the key corner locations, and such buildings shall be designed to allow stepping down of the heights from the corner back towards adjacent low-density residential neighbourhoods.
-The minimum height for buildings at key corner locations shall be twostoreys; - iv.
-Pedestrian and vehicle crossings at the key intersection shall be well defined; - ٧.
-Streetscape and street furniture shall be high quality and of unified design to clearly demarcate the gateway; - vi.
-Landowners should consolidate driveways and provide interconnected laneways, where appropriate, as sites develop or redevelop over time; and, - vii.
-Commercial and/or mixed-use buildings shall be built to within 3 metres of the front property line and residential buildings setback, with soft landscaping (up to 5 metres) from the front properly line.
+- Access to underground parking shall be appropriately integrated into the buildings p. it serves and located so as to minimize physical and visual impact on public sidewalks and open spaces; - Garbage will be stored within a building; q. - Roof heating, ventilation, air conditioning and mechanical equipment for new r. buildings shall be erected behind a parapet wall to screen noise and visibility from abutting existing low-rise residential properties and the public realm; - Architectural Control Guidelines may be required by development applicants, and shall address both built form and public realm considerations to the satisfaction of the City: - t.
+The following area-specific policies apply to properties located within the four quadrants around the Dufferin Street and Centre Street intersection - Corner sites should be defined with more intense development and high quality architecture and serve as landmarks or gateway entry points; - Development density shall be concentrated close to the Dufferin/Centre ii.
+Street intersection, and along the frontages of Dufferin Street and Centre Street; - Maximum permitted building heights shall provide for the tallest buildings, including landmark buildings, to be located at the key corner locations, and such buildings shall be designed to allow stepping down of the heights from the corner back towards adjacent low-density residential neighbourhoods.
+The minimum height for buildings at key corner locations shall be twostoreys; - Pedestrian and vehicle crossings at the key intersection shall be well defined; ίV. - Streetscape and street furniture shall be high quality and of unified design to V. clearly demarcate the gateway; and, - With regard to the Fisherville Creek channel which traverses the subject vi. lands, action items in the Don River Watershed Plan - Implementation Guide (TRCA 2009), such as the regeneration plan for the Upper West Don River subwatershed, shall be considered in the redevelopment plans for any lands adjacent to this tributary.
+Such action items regarding stream restoration may include, but are not limited to: daylighting of the channel, flood remediation, improving riparian cover, improving public access and viewing opportunities around the creek, and controlling terrestrial invasive species.